zzoneblue/tcp/README.md

 # TCP

-An evolving suite of collaboration tools intended for small community building initiatives.
-The code is old school PHP, and includes various bits and pieces to construct a private web portal for co-governing, adult education type groups.
+This is a set of collaboration tools created specifically for The Connection Project.
+TCP is a community building initiative for the purpose of communications capacity building.
+The codebase is old school PHP, and open source as per CC4-BY-SA.